the GSELS Learning Network

 create and receive help with a GSELS

-e-portfolio.
-In addition, If you successfully
+In addition, if you successfully complete a

-complete a GSELS Civic Engagement Project, you
+GSELS Civic Engagement Project, you may apply to

-may apply to be recognized as a GSELS Scholar!
+be recognized as a GSELS Scholar!
 To learn more

 about participation in the GSELS Learning Network visit